Cannonball (Marvel Comics): Reception

 Comic Book Resources noted that Samuel Guthrie gained significant popularity in the 1980s as he appeared alongside Magik and Moonstar in New Mutants.
-George Marston of Newsarama named Samuel Guthrie one of the best members of the X-Men.
-Matthew Monagle of ScreenCrush called Samuel Guthrie a fan favorite.
-Eric Diaz of Nerdist said that although Samuel Guthrie was initially portrayed with a "aw, shucks" Southern stereotype, he eventually transcended this image to become one of the X-Men universe's most popular characters, describing him as the "big lug with a heart of gold" and highlighting that he serves as the emotional core of the team.
+George Marston of Newsarama named Guthrie one of the best members of the X-Men.
+Matthew Monagle of ScreenCrush called Guthrie a fan favorite.
+Eric Diaz of Nerdist said that although Guthrie was initially portrayed with a "aw, shucks" Southern stereotype, he eventually transcended this image to become one of the X-Men universe's most popular characters, describing him as the "big lug with a heart of gold" and highlighting that he serves as the emotional core of the team.

 Other versions

+Various alternate universe versions of Sam Guthrie / Cannonball have appeared throughout the character's publication history.

 Age of Apocalypse

-An alternate universe version of Sam Guthrie / Cannonball from Earth-295 appears in Age of Apocalypse.
-This version is a member of the Elite Mutant Force before being killed by Magneto.
+In Age of Apocalypse, Guthrie is a member of the Elite Mutant Force before being killed by Magneto.

-Age of X

-An alternate universe version of Sam Guthrie / Cannonball from Earth-11326 appears in Age of X.

-Days of Future Past

-An alternate universe version of Sam Guthrie / Cannonball from Earth-811 appears in Days of Future Past.

-Year 2043

-An alternate universe version of Sam Guthrie / Cannonball appears in Cable.
-Set in 2043, an older Guthrie arrives when Cable is badly hurt and unable to time travel.
-Cannonball implies that he, Cable, Bishop, and the baby are the last living mutants, and that he found him with Cerebra, which was rigged for non-psychics to use after the last psychic died.
-Guthrie allows Cable to escape with the child, opting to stay and distract Bishop.
-Bishop pleads with Guthrie not to fight, but he persists, harboring a decades-long grudge against him.
-After a long fight, Bishop kills Guthrie by ripping out his heart.
-As Guthrie dies, he asks Bishop why, to which Bishop responds, with visions of his future, mutants with M's on their faces and herded into concentration camps, "To save you".
+Earth-80521